Geometric analysis on real analytic manifolds: Abstract

 \section{Abstract}

 The continuity, in a suitable topology, of algebraic and geometric operations on real analytic manifolds and vector bundles is proved.
 This is carried out using recently arrived at seminorms for the real analytic topology.
-To characterise the topology, geometric decompositions of various jet bundles are given by use of connections.
-These decompositions are then used to characterise many of the standard operations from differential geometry: algebraic operations, tensor evaluation, various lifts of tensor fields,~\etc. Apart from the main results, numerous techniques are developed that will facilitate the performing of analysis on real analytic manifolds.
+A new characterisation of the topology of the space of real analytic mappings between manifolds is also developed.
+To characterise these topologies, geometric decompositions of various jet bundles are given by use of connections.
+These decompositions are then used to characterise many of the standard operations from differential geometry: algebraic operations, tensor evaluation, various lifts of tensor fields, compositions of mappings,~\etc Apart from the main results, numerous techniques are developed that will facilitate the performing of analysis on real analytic manifolds.